Shudu Tsenpa

 Shudu Tsenpa is a mountain in the Himalayas, on the border between Sikkim in India and Tibet in China.
 It is 7024 m above sea level and has a promience of 547 m.
-It is one of the highest unclimbed mountain in the world with no recorded attempts.
+It is one of the highest unclimbed mountains in the world with no recorded attempts.
 It is located 3.38 km southeast of Pauhunri.
 A glacier flowing to the northeast separates the two mountains.
 Three catchment areas meet at Shudu Tsenpa.
 The northwest flank flows to the Yarlung Tsangpo River, the upper reaches of the Brahmaputra.
 The eastern flank is drained by the Torsa River and the southwest flank by the Lachung River, the left tributary of the Tista River.